easypanel-io/website/docs/05-templates/anonupload/index.md

 ## Benefits

-- Secure and Anonymous: AnonUpload ensures the security and anonymity of file sharing by not displaying the direct filename used.
+- Secure File Sharing: AnonUpload offers a secure platform for file sharing.
+It ensures your files are kept private and safe during the sharing process.
+- Anonymous File Sharing: With AnonUpload, your identity remains anonymous while sharing files.
+It does not show the direct filename used, maintaining your privacy.
-- Databaseless: AnonUpload does not require a database for file storage, making it lightweight and easy to deploy.
+- No Database Required: AnonUpload operates without a database, making it a simple and efficient solution for file sharing.
-- Plausible Analytics Integration: AnonUpload can be integrated with Plausible Analytics to track file uploads and downloads.
-- Dockerized: AnonUpload can be easily deployed using Docker, allowing for easy setup and scalability.
+- Versatile Compatibility: AnonUpload is designed to work anywhere, be it Nginx, Apache, Lightspeed, or any other platform.
+It does not use rewrites, just pure PHP.

 ## Features

-- Anonymous File Sharing: Users can upload files anonymously without revealing their identity or the direct filename.
-- Supports Various File Types: AnonUpload supports a wide range of file types, including images, documents, audio, video, archives, and text files.
+- File Uploading: AnonUpload allows you to upload various types of files including jpeg, jpg, gif, png, zip, xls, doc, mp3, mp4, mpeg, wav, avi, rar, 7z, txt, and more.
-- File Size Verification: AnonUpload verifies the size of uploaded files to ensure they meet the specified limits.
+- File Size Verification: The app verifies the size of the uploaded files.
+It supports a maximum upload size of 10GB and a minimum upload size of 0KB.
-- Customizable File Destination: The app allows users to specify the destination folder for uploaded files.
+- File Destination Control: You can specify the destination folder for the uploaded files.
-- Configurable Download Time: Users can set the time limit for file downloads, after which the file will no longer be accessible.
+- Download Time Control: You can set the time to wait until the file downloads.
+The default time is 30 seconds.

 ## Links